owejow/nix-studies/docs/functional-programming.md

 with values.
 Function invocations of a lable will lookup the vlaue rather than evaluate the thunk.
 The results of thunks are memoized.
 All expressions are essentially thunks.

+Each new variable gets assigned a parameterless function that calculates its result.
+When the variable’s value computation is referenced, its parameterless function is executed.
+Such a parameterless function is also called thunk.

 ## Examples